oyezenu/fail2ban-ssh-security-lab/README.md

-# Fail2Ban SSH Security Lab
+# Fail2Ban SSH Security Lab Objective

-Hands-on project: Set up Fail2Ban on Ubuntu to protect SSH from brute-force attacks, simulated real attacks from Kali Linux, and added automated email alerts on bans.
+Set up Fail2Ban on Ubuntu to protect SSH from brute-force attacks, simulated real attacks from Kali Linux, and added automated email alerts on bans.

 ## What I Did